norbix/norbix.dev/content/posts/databases/index.md

 Keep all rows from the left table, even if there’s no match on the right.

+➡️ The “left table” is the one written before the JOIN keyword.

 ```sql
 --- Only authors with their books (if any)
 SELECT a.name, b.title